 Whatever the cause of the flooding is, satellite data can provide valuable information about flood water extent at a given time and for monitoring the development of a situation over a longer period.
 By using reference geo-information various forms of flood impact can be estimated, including the mapping of potentially affected infrastructure or settlements as well as flooded agricultural land for example.
 A unique benefit of satellite-based emergency mapping and monitoring of floods is its scalability through the use of satellites with different sensor types, spatial and temporal resolution and geographic coverage.
-High to medium spatial resolution sensors can cover larger areas frequently, however, with coarser pixel spacing, whereas very high resolution sensors typically cover much smaller areas of, however, these can be used to map at a higher degree of detail.
+Low to medium spatial resolution sensors can cover larger areas frequently, however, with coarser pixel spacing, whereas very high resolution sensors typically cover much smaller areas, however, these can be used to map at a higher degree of detail.

 Experience indicates that emergency mapping for flood situations typically proceeds at two spatial scales: 1) moderate spatial resolution (100 – 300 m pixels), however, with wide area coverage: so that an “event map” can cover the large areas e.g. affected by plain floods; and 2) high spatial resolution “detail” maps (1-100 m pixels), so that the necessary detailed information for damage/impact assessment can be obtained.

-Use of satellite sensors such as MODIS, VIIRS (and in future Sentinel 3) with free public data access, offer a good tool for many organizations to generate and disseminate large area flood extent maps, and such products can also provide the temporal repetition rate of daily coverage for monitoring long lasting flood events.
-A wide variety of sensors, some with free access (Landsat 8, Sentinel 1 and soon Sentinel 2) and others with commercial/scientific access, can provide the more detailed observations, which will typically also be less frequent.
+Use of satellite sensors such as MODIS, VIIRS (and in the future, Sentinel 3) with free public data access, offer a good tool for many organizations to generate and disseminate large area flood extent maps, and such products can also provide the temporal repetition rate of daily coverage for monitoring long lasting flood events.
+A wide variety of sensors, some with free access (Landsat 7 and 8, Sentinel 1 and soon Sentinel 2) and others with commercial/scientific access, can provide the more detailed observations, which will typically also be less frequent.
 Both types of flood mapping products are often relevant and complementary to each other: an isolated, detailed flood map, for example, does not provide the information needed to determine where and what was the course of a flood or whether the map shows the maximum flood extent or not.
 However, when integrated with repeated observations and respective monitoring products at a coarser spatial resolution (e.g., at 250 m, via MODIS), detailed mapping can be accurately interpreted as covering a specific phase of the event (e.g. the pre flood-peak situation, or peak, or post flood-peak) for example.

-Today, spatially explicit Early Warning information can be used to schedule data takes from satellites more effectively and with respect to the different flood phases.
-The precursors detected and analysed by Flood Early Warning Systems (EWS) are collected from meteorological satellites, weather forecast and hydrological models.
+Today, spatially explicit early warning information can be used to schedule data takes from satellites more effectively and with respect to the different flood phases.
+The precursors detected and analysed by flood Early Warning Systems (EWS) are collected from meteorological satellites, weather forecast and hydrological models.
 Systems such as the European Flood Awareness System (EFAS) provide complementary flood early warning information up to 10 days in advance, indicating water levels exceeding normal thresholds at river section level.
-With appropriate geoinformation available, flood vulnerability hot-spots can be established from such forecasts.
+With appropriate geo-information available, flood vulnerability hot-spots can be established from such forecasts.

 Reference map